Shortage of New Cars Results in Fewer Choices and Higher Prices

 Brad Brotherton, who owns Cadillac, Buick, and GMC dealerships in the greater Seattle area, is dealing with “a massive reduction” in inventory.

-“As an example, we used to have 40 to 50 Escalades on the ground; today we don’t have any,” Brotherton told Checkbook.
+“As an example, we used to have 40 to 50 Escalades on the ground; today we don’t have any,” Brotherton said.
 “Everything that comes in is presold.
 As soon as we get a VIN (vehicle identification number) from the manufacturer, customers sign up and they wait three to six weeks to get delivery of their car.”

 How Long Will This Last?

 Manufacturers are struggling to rebuild that inventory, but a pandemic-induced shortage of microprocessors (also called “semi-conductor chips” or simply “microchips”), which control many electronic functions in vehicles, has caused production delays.
 As a result, some manufacturing plants have closed.
-Foam needed for seats is also in short supply.

 “Virtually every single automaker has been impacted by the microchip shortage.
 As a result, we’ve seen closures at a number of manufacturing plants,” Eisenstein told me.
 “Ford this past month had to shut down at least three of the factories making some of its best-selling products, like the Ford F-150 pickup.”